 I include bay leaf in soups, which is anti-bacterial and anti-fungal.
 Parsley is rich in vitamins and minerals, and can act as a stomach soother.
 Onions and garlic contain sulfur compounds, which are wonderful antivirals.
 Get our basic broth recipe here.

 Sage is another herb that is popular with poultry, and is also anti-bacterial and anti-viral.
 Celery, too, has a long history of medicinal use.

 Cinnamon, nutmeg, rosemary and cloves are also warming spices that may boost your immune system.

-Put some extra cinnamon or nutmeg in your eggnog.
-Be generous with the spices in your pumpkin pie or scones.
 Throw some extra sage in the stuffing.
 Make a rosemary vinaigrette for your salads.
 Experiment with the flavors.
 Regular use over time will help boost your immune system.

 Another way to get in your herbs is with these easy homemade cough drop recipes.
 One uses chocolate and orange (vitamin C is also good for colds), and other uses a mix of cold fighting herbs.